 MDOT MTA measures the number of rides it provides in a metric called "Ridership."
 This metric is important because it allows the agency to understand how decisions and actions impact ridership levels.
 This data enables MDOT MTA to effectively make changes based on demand for our service, such as connecting riders to a new job center.

-The local bus system has experienced multiple months of ridership growth with numbers ranging from 5 million to 6 million rides per month.
+The local bus ridership ranges from 5 million to 6 million rides per month.
 June 2016 stands as a high watermark with roughly 6.8 million rides.
-Ridership has increased steadily throughout 2018 with decreases in the summer months when schools were on break.
+Ridership saw growth in spring 2019 with decreases in the summer months when schools were on break.

 The following graphs describe ridership for Metro SubwayLink, Light RailLink, MARC Train, and Commuter Bus.
 While Local Bus accounts for roughly 2/3 of all MTA ridership, the rail systems are the second most used modes averaging over 2 million rides per month.